-Individuals working in the field of heating, ventilation and air conditioning, also known as HVAC, are responsible for the installment and maintenance of systems used to maintain varying temperatures in a given structure.
+HVAC is formally known as the field of heating, ventilation and air conditioning.
+A HVAC professional is responsible for the installment and maintenance of systems used to maintain varying temperatures in a given structure.
 Such structures may include homes, office buildings, warehouses, or any other building that requires one or all of the above mentioned systems.
 Individuals trained in this field will be able to fully and competently implement these systems, ensure their functionality, maintain them annually and properly train customers in the proper use and care of the system.
 In case of malfunction technicians will also be required to conduct repairs.

-What is the Difference Between a Certificate and Technical Certificate?
+What is the Difference Between a HVAC Certificate and Technical Certificate?